zhaosheng-thu/zhaosheng-thu.github.io/_pages/about.md

   <div>
       <b><a href="">ByteDance (字节跳动)</a></b>
       <br> 2025.10 - now
-      <br> Intern in <a href="https://www.capcut.com/">CapCut</a>, involving in the post-training (SFT, RL) of the internal general-purpose coding agent model.
+      <br> Intern in <a href="https://www.capcut.com/">CapCut</a>, involving in the post-training (SFT, RL) of the internal general-purpose coding agentic model.

   </div>
 </div>